Modelling FxForwards in LUSID

 ]'

-Note this transaction uses the built-in StockIn transaction type rather the built-in Buy, since there is no cash outlay.
+• This transaction uses the built-in StockIn transaction type rather than the built-in Buy, since there is no cash outlay.
 However, you could define your own custom transaction type to represent FxForward purchases if you wish.

 You can confirm your position at any time by calling the LUSID GetHoldings API with the appropriate LUID: